 - Shark: Robert Herjavec

-Lori Greiner, on the other hand, loved the concept.
-Despite all of the problems with the business, she offered $250,000 as a loan with 8% interest and $250,000 for 25% equity.
-Shahira tried to counter but Robert ultimately interrupted.
+Lori Greiner, on the other hand, absolutely loves the concept.
+Despite all of the problems with the business, she offers $250,000 as a loan with 8% interest and $250,000 for 25% equity.

-Shahira asked Robert if he would go down to 25% initial equity, which he accepted.
-They made a deal based on these unusual terms, but how is the company doing after the show?
+Shahira made a deal based on these unusual terms, but how is her company doing after the show?
 We’ll talk about that next in our Dirty Cookie update.

 Have you seen our other company updates for Season 13 Episode 19?
 Get caught up here: